 For 170 years, the Morpeth scroll lay in obscurity in the basement archive of Castle Howard in Yorkshire, England until it was loaned to researchers at NUI Maynooth to be conserved and digitized.

-This week, the historical document began a nationwide tour where visitors can view it in person, or it can be viewed online through ancestry.com.
+The historical document went on a nationwide tour of Ireland where visitors could view it in person, but it can be viewed online through ancestry.com also.